bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 | Unknown 9  | Canis lupus (Gray wolf)                  |
 | Unknown 10 | Capra hircus (Goat)                      |

-<b>Table 3.</b> The final results from the omics exercise.
+Table: The final results from the omics exercise.
 The first column contains a list of identifiers (IDs) while the second column represents the species associated to each sequence.

 4. (Optional) Try to associate a protein sequence to each DNA sequence and report its UniProt ID.